 We Help Recover Workers’ Compensation Benefits for Workplace Injuries

-If you suffered an injury at work, you may be unsure of what to do next to secure necessary medical treatments and compensation for lost wages.
+If you suffered an injury at work, then you may be unsure of what to do next to secure necessary medical treatments and compensation for lost wages.
 Your employer or the employer’s insurance carrier may have even refused your workers’ compensation claim.
 Fortunately, we have years of experience helping people with these situations.

 With years of complex litigation experience, including working for one of the largest insurance defense firms in the nation, founder Greg Aslanian set out to form a law practice aimed at providing that same level of aggressive representation that the insurance industry has utilized for years.
-If your employer’s insurance carrier refused your claim, we can provide experienced and aggressive representation to help you secure the benefits you and your family deserve.
+If your employer’s insurance carrier refused your claim, then we can provide experienced and aggressive representation to help you secure the benefits you and your family deserve.

 Eligibility for Workers’ Compensation in California

 California companies must carry workers’ compensation insurance to be in compliance with state law.
 In return for offering workers’ compensation insurance, employees who suffer injuries on the job generally cannot sue their employers.
-Workers’ compensation insurance is there to help injured or sick workers cover medical care, lost wages and medications.
+Instead, workers’ compensation insurance is there to help injured or sick workers cover medical care, lost wages and medications.

 Workplace accidents, injuries and illnesses can happen in almost any type of work environment, even offices.
 If you suffer an injury or illness, then you must go through a specific process to recover benefits from workers’ compensation insurance.
 For instance, you need to inform your employer that you suffered an injury or illness within a specific timeframe.
 There are also paperwork requirements that you and your employer must meet.

-Your work environment or job duties must be responsible for causing your injury or illness to recover workers’ compensation benefits.
+Your work environment or job duties must be responsible for causing your injury or illness in order to recover workers’ compensation benefits.
 You may contact us if you are having trouble with the workers’ compensation process or if you have questions about your eligibility.

 The Different Types of Work Injury Benefits in California